 4. Do More Research

 Preparation is key to any writing project you work on, so why would copywriting be any different.

 If you're not properly prepared for the project in hand it will show, and will leave you staring at a blank page if your ideas aren't flowing.

 You'll know that you've done enough research when you can't stop the ideas from coming out.

 Your mind requires exercise and fuel, so fill it with as many ideas, concepts and theories as you can on the subject you're writing about.

 Find a point during the day when you can comfortably jot down ideas, and immerse yourself in this information.

-The creative process won't begin until you're drinking and sleeping this research.
+The creative process won't begin until you're eating, drinking and sleeping this research.

 You can never know too much of one thing, and this may prove valuable information when you're trying to connect the dots.